fusioncharts/jslink/README.md

 - Direct image output of graphViz dot files.
 - Ability to do conditional requirement and ignore using `@requiresIf {variable} <module>`, `@requiresIfNot {variable}
 <module>`.
 Also `@ignoreIf {variable}` and `@ignoreIfNot {variable}`.
+- Add more chatter to verbose output.
+- Have a silent mode
+- Replace sections within comment blocks using external variables, something like {@replace <variable>}
+- Remove @todo blocks and in case the block has other directives, remove only @todo section
+- Hoist @license blocks to top and optionally merge them.

 ## Technical Notes
 - Whenever any option asks you to provide a directory, if you are not providing `.` or `..`, ensure that you end the